python/typeshed/CONTRIBUTING.md

 ### Incomplete stubs

-We accept partial stubs, especially for larger packages.
-The only guidline that needs to be followed is:
+We generally prefer complete stubs, but for larger packages can be submitted with some incomplete non-essential parts.The thing to be remembered is:

 * Included functions and methods must list all arguments, but the arguments can be left unannotated.
 Do not use `Any` to mark unannotated arguments